flizz-blog/flizz-blog.github.io/_posts/2025-01-07-riding-the-digital-waves-with-ecommerce-lessons-from-uber-stock.md

 ---
 layout: post
-title: **Riding the Digital Waves with Ecommerce: Lessons from Uber Stock**
+title: Riding the Digital Waves with Ecommerce - Lessons from Uber Stock
 ---